 Start with optional adventure activities at Victoria Falls, before crossing into Botswana to explore the scenic Chobe National Park.
 Then travel to Livingstone in Zambia and go game viewing in the wilderness haven of South Luangwa National Park.
 On to the shores of lovely Lake Malawi with its fishing villages and sandy beaches, before driving to Dar es Salaam in Tanzania.
-Next, spend an optional few days enjoying the beautiful beaches and culture of tropical Zanzibar Island.
+Next, spend a few days enjoying the beautiful beaches and culture of tropical Zanzibar Island.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.